What is considered a “normal estrogen level”?

 You are the single best way to determine if your levels are normal or abnormal.

 If you KNOW that your cycle has been stable and normal for the last 5 years but suddenly it’s off by 1 week, there is definitely something wrong.

 If you have previously not had any issues but you are now suffering from breast tenderness, migraines, or mood issues related to your cycle, there is a high probability that something is wrong.

 It’s often the case that your estrogen levels may show up “normal” even in the face of these types of symptoms.

 For this reason, you should always pair up how you are feeling clinically with what your labs show.

-I've provided a list of symptoms which tend to be associated with high and low estrogen below:
+I’ve provided a list of symptoms that tend to be associated with high and low estrogen below:

 Symptoms of Low Estrogen

 Low estrogen is relatively unusual among young menstruating women (for reasons outlined below) and thus tends to be more common as women age.

 The principal cause of low estrogen is menopause which tends to occur in the fifth decade of life.